matthewrenze/rename-images/README.md

 Example: python.exe Rename.py C:\Photos

 Behavior:
   - Given a photo named "Photo Apr 01, 5 54 17 PM.jpg"
   - with EXIF date taken of "4/1/2018 5:54:17 PM"
   - when you run this script on its parent folder
   - then it will be renamed "20180401-175417.jpg"

 Notes:
-  - For safety, please make a backup before running this script
+  - For safety, please make a backup of your photos before running this script
   - Currently only designed to work with .jpg, .jpeg, and .png files
-  - EXIF metadate must exist or an error will occur
+  - If you omit the input folder, then the current working directory will be used instead.